tianchu-shu/syntaxerror/README.md

   ```

-## Brief
+## Summary
 In general, all work for preliminary steps of the project is located in raw， all code for the pipeline can be found in code with the prefix 'final' (eg. final_plot).

 ## Results
-We compared the effectiveness of different models trained on “biased” and “unbiased” feature sets: personal_societal, personal_societal + mental_health, personal_societal + bail_info, and all varaiables.
+We compared the effectiveness of different models trained on “biased” and “unbiased” feature sets:
+1. All variables (Using all our variables for training data)
+2. Personal & Mental Health related Variables 11
+3. Personal & Bail related Variables
+4. Personal related Variables.